Skip to main content

 revos init my-data-project --yes

-After scaffolding, open the project in VS Code and click Reopen in Container to start developing.
+After scaffolding, open the project in VS Code and click Reopen in Container.
+Inside the container, finish setup with:

 Organization Binding